smith/newrelic-graphql-react-example/README.md

 You'll need an API key to authenticate against the GraphQL API.
 Go to the [New Relic GraphQL API explorer](https://api.newrelic.com/graphiql) and log in if prompted.

-Select an existing API key or create a new API key from the the dropdown menu in the GraphiQL title bar.
+Select an existing API key or create a new API key by selecting an account from the the dropdown menu in the GraphiQL title bar.

 Create a GraphQL query to get your API key.
 It should look like: